Whitey Bulger: Fugitive

 After fleeing Boston, Bulger and Stanley spent four days over Christmas in Selden, New York, before spending New Year's Day in a hotel in New Orleans's French Quarter.
-On January 5, 1995, Bulger prepared to return to Boston, believing that it had been a false alarm.
+On January 5, 1995, Bulger prepared to return to Boston, believing that Connolly's tipoff had been a false alarm.
 That night, however, Flemmi was arrested outside a Boston restaurant by the DEA.
-Boston police detective Michael Flemmi, Stephen's brother, informed Weeks of the arrest.
+BPD detective Michael Flemmi, Stephen's brother, informed Weeks of the arrest.
 Weeks immediately passed the information on to Bulger, who altered his plans.

 Bulger and Stanley spent the next three weeks traveling to New York City, Los Angeles and San Francisco before Stanley decided that she wanted to return to her children.
 They traveled to Clearwater, Florida, where Bulger retrieved his "Tom Baxter" identification from a safety deposit box.
 He then drove to Boston and dropped off Stanley in a parking lot.
-Bulger met with Weeks at Malibu Beach in Dorchester, where Weeks brought Bulger's girlfriend, Catherine Greig.
+Bulger met with Weeks at Malibu Beach in Dorchester, where Weeks brought Bulger's longtime girlfriend, Catherine Greig.
 Bulger and Greig then went on the run together.

-In his memoirs, Weeks describes a clandestine meeting with Bulger and Greig in Chicago.
-Bulger reminisced fondly about his time hiding out with a family in Louisiana.
-He told Weeks, who had replaced him as head of the Winter Hill Gang, "If anything comes down, put it on me."
+In his memoirs, Weeks describes a clandestine meeting with Bulger and Greig in Chicago in which he reminisced fondly about his time hiding out with a family in Louisiana.
+Bulger told Weeks, who had replaced him as head of the Winter Hill Gang, "If anything comes down, put it on me."
 As they adjourned to a nearby Japanese restaurant, Bulger finally revealed how exhausted he was with life on the run.
 He told Weeks, "Every day out there is another day I beat them.
 Every good meal is a meal they can't take away from me."